PedroMiguel424/benjvi.github.io/_drafts/2021-08-05-kubernetes-benefits.markdown

 ## Package Installation & Management

 Let's talk a bit about how those APIs benefit the process of installing and managing packages.
 It's easy to provide a simple install script for a simple piece of software, but more difficult after you bring in concerns of (1) installing more complicated (distributed!) software (2) a need to (heavily) customize the software and (3) a need for ongoing updates and management of the software.
-And this is where the declarative approach of Kubernetes really shines.
+And this is where moving away from scripts and configuration management to the declarative approach of Kubernetes really pays off.

 <!-- this is not a benefit of kubernetes, its of IaC approach -->
 <!-- its benefit is the declarative API, allowing this (effective) approach to updates and customization -->